darius-despain/darius-despain.github.io/projects/MOR Tool.md

 summary: a tool I helped build for the 4th Space Operations Squadron (4 SOPS) under Space Delta 8 that digitized their internal maintenace requests called MILSATCOM Operations Requests (MORs) for coordination and helped visualize overlapping requests.
 The tool is now being used on the 4 SOPS operations floor.
 ---
 # Introduction
-a tool I helped build for the 4th Space Operations Squadron (4 SOPS) under Space Delta 8 that digitized their internal maintenace requests called MILSATCOM Operations Requests (MORs) for coordination and helped visualize overlapping requests.
+a tool I helped build for the 4th Space Operations Squadron (4 SOPS) under Space Delta 8 that digitized their internal maintenance requests called MILSATCOM Operations Requests (MORs) for coordination and helped visualize overlapping requests.
 The tool is now being used on the 4 SOPS operations floor.

 # Screenshot
 Note that all data shown in notional only for the staging environment, not real world data